 Fairmont Hot Springs Resort

 Fairmont Hot Springs Resort is the premier Montana hot springs with an exciting 350 foot enclosed waterslide.
 It’s a wet and wild ride into Fairmont’s outdoor pool and you are guaranteed to make a splash.
 The waterslide uses the hot springs water, and along with the pools, is open year round.
 Fairmont means fun for the entire family.

 Spring Meadow Lake in Helena

-A day-use-only park minutes from Helena fed by natural springs, Spring Meadow Lake State Park is a popular spot for family afternoons of swimming, sunbathing, scuba diving, fishing, bird watching, and pure play.
+A day-use-only park minutes from Helena fed by natural springs, Spring Meadow is a popular spot for family afternoons of swimming, sunbathing, scuba diving, fishing, bird watching, and pure play.
 You can also walk the park’s easy nature trail that circles the lake which is home to a wide variety of birds and other wildlife.
 In winter, if it’s cold enough, you can ice-skate on the lake.

 Gates of the Mountains